mt-mods/mail/README.md

 # Contribute

 You can contribute by :
-* Reporting an issue
+* Reporting an issue : Go to the [Issues](https://github.com/mt-mods/mail/issues) tab, click on the button **New issue** and type a short title then give many informations (Minetest version, tab where the bug occured, steps to reproduce the crash, etc.)
-* Give a review on Content DB
+* Give a review on ContentDB : [Just write ;)](https://content.minetest.net/packages/mt-mods/mail/review/)
+* Requesting new features : [Open an issue](https://github.com/mt-mods/mail/issues) and indicate what you need more in details.
-* Adding new features
+* Adding those new features : [Open a pull request](https://github.com/mt-mods/mail/pulls), and if issue(s) are linked, ping them (#number).
-* Fixing an issue
+* Fixing an issue : Same as before, open a pull request.
-* Translate into a new language
+* Translate into a new language : copy `locale/template.txt` into `locale/mail.<codelang>.tr`, and add translated strings (syntax : `not translated=translated`).
+Then, open a pull request.
+We're also working on opening a [Weblate](https://weblate.org) (free web interface) to translate strings easier.
-* Add documentation
+* Add documentation : adds `.md` (markdown) or `.txt` files and open a pull request.
 * ...

-You're encouraged to create a fork of this repo, then make your changes and create a pull request when it's done.
-If you do so, please also check "Git branches" section.
+You're encouraged to create a fork of this repo, then make your changes and create a pull request when it's done. ~~If you do so, please also check "Git branches" section.~~ (obsolete).
+Request for merging into `master`, if needed we will push into another branch.

+If you don't have a GitHub account, you can also contact maintainers to add manually your contributions.

 # Git branches

+***Caution : might be obsolete***

 * master : main branch, where are pushed releases and tags
 * dev : for new release works, A.B.C release to A.B+1.0